codingdave/WDMC-Ex2/2.UBoot/README.md

 Writing to Nand... done
 Marvell>>
 ```
-For the kernel `uImage-v5.10.109gs` the `uinitrd` is not necessary (but you can still provide it to uboot) needed and you can tune as follow:
+For the kernel `uImage-v5.10.109gs` the `uinitrd` is not necessary (but you can still provide it to uboot) and you can tune as follows:
 ```
 Marvell>> setenv bootcmd ide reset \; ext2load ide 0:1 0x500000 /uImage-v5.10.109gs \; bootm 0x500000
 Marvell>> printenv bootcmd